debasishsarangi88/TSAI_END2.0/README.md

 Learning rate =1<br>
 ![learning_rate1](https://user-images.githubusercontent.com/39134120/118126555-1fc1b200-b416-11eb-98ba-0dc28a0494ce.JPG)

 Better convergence of network compared to learning rate of 0.1,0.2,0.5 and 0.8.
-Since this is a small network learning rate of 1 is giving <br>
-good convergence but it is not advisable to start with learning rate of 1 for neural network with more number of layers.
+Since this is a small network learning rate of 1 is giving good convergence but it is not advisable to start with learning rate of 1 for neural network with more number of layers.

 Learning rate =2<br>

 ![learning_rate2](https://user-images.githubusercontent.com/39134120/118126820-7cbd6800-b416-11eb-8c6a-d388f6f8d94a.JPG)

 Better convergence of network compared to all previous learning rates.
-Since this is a small network learning rate of 2 is giving <br>
-good convergence but it is not advisable to start with learning rate of 1 for neural network with more number of layers.
+Since this is a small network learning rate of 2 is giving good convergence but it is not advisable to start with learning rate of 1 for neural network with more number of layers.